On Creation Day 5 and the first part of Day 6, God created living creatures (nefesh chaya): Sea life, Sky life, and Land life.

 24 And God said, Let the earth bring forth (3318) the living (2416) creature (5315) after his kind, cattle (929), and creeping thing, and beast of the earth after his kind: and it was so.

-In verse 21 we find our ex nihillo term ‘bara’ for creation for the first time since Genesis verse 1.
+In verse 21, we find our ex nihillo term bara for creation for the first time since Genesis verse 1.
 Remember, there we discussed heaven and earth and the original creation, 13.7 billion years ago.
-At the outset of the Genesis re-creation for the arrival of humankind space, heaven, water, and land were already in existence as the first verses of Genesis clearly indicate.
-God made (6213) or reshaped them, adapting the sky, sun, moon, water, and land for the living creatures that He would literally bring into existence on creation day 5 and day 6.
-Here, on creation day 5 God bara fish and fowl.Creation day 5 is for fish and fowl while the beginning of day 6 is for animals.
-God reshaped Earth during the first 4 days.
+At the outset of the Genesis re-creation for the arrival of humankind, space, heaven, water, and land were already in existence as the first verses of Genesis indicate.
+God made (H6213) or reshaped them, adapting the sky, sun, moon, water, and land for the living creatures that He would bring into existence on creation day 5 and day 6.
+Here, on creation day 5, God bara fish and fowl.Creation day 5 is for fish and fowl while the beginning of day 6 is for animals.
+God reshaped Earth during the first four days.
 Now it's time to populate Earth with the living creatures.
 Click To Tweet

 Only one species is mentioned here on creation day 5, the whale, the Hebrew is also translated serpent dragon and sea-monster elsewhere.
-The whale is the largest marine animal, I remember being amazed at seeing one on a freight wagon with its tail hanging way off the end in Durban when I was young.
+The whale is the largest marine animal; I remember being amazed at seeing one on a freight wagon with its tail hanging way off the end in Durban when I was young.
 A whale’s heart can be the size of an elephant.
-In fact, whales are the largest of all animals on the face of the earth today.
+Whales are the largest of all animals on the face of the earth today.

 תַּנִּין tannîyn tan-neen‘; or תַּנִּים; (Ezekiel 29:3), intensive from the same as H8565 (תַּן); a marine or land monster, i.e. sea-serpent or jackal:

 KJV – dragon, sea-monster, serpent, whale